- Westminster City Council

 At 1,230 feet long and 80 feet wide it is the longest bridge in London and was the first to incorporate electric lights.
 It is made of reinforced concrete with Portland stone cladding and supporting arched beams on the outside edges.
 Conveniently, Portland stone is able to ‘clean itself’ whenever it rains which is why the bridge looks as though it is in such impressively good condition.
 Two of John Rennie’s Doric columns from the original Waterloo Bridge are retained in the southern abutment.

 In 1868, a spectacular Iron Age helmet dating from 150-50 BC was recovered from the Thames riverbed at this point.
 It is the only Iron Age horned helmet to be found in all of Europe.
 Nicknamed the ‘Waterloo Bridge Helmet’ it can be seen today in the British Museum.

 Among the many artists who have found inspiration in Waterloo Bridge, Claude Monet visited London at the turn of the twentieth century to create a series of canvases depicting the bridge’s earlier iteration and nearby vistas.
 In the spirit of the Impressionists and the English Romantics who captured the Thames and its bridges in their paintings, Leo Villareal’s artwork for Waterloo Bridge incorporates colours that shift and blend, adjusting to the constantly changing riverscape and its surroundings.

 Villareal’s references for Waterloo are drawn from the bridge’s architecture, detailing, and history.
-Citing a visual tie with Millennium Bridge, the artist finds a similar opportunity to explore a single line of light, which, in this instance, will introduce colour on the bridge’s masonry arches.
-Villareal’s artwork will complement this existing aesthetic, introducing a 379 meter stretch of lighting across each side of the bridge in addition to washes of light on its underside.
+Citing a visual tie with Millennium Bridge, the artist finds a similar opportunity to explore a single line of light, which, in this instance, introduces colour on the bridge’s masonry arches.
+Villareal’s artwork complements this existing aesthetic, introducing a 379 meter stretch of lighting across each side of the bridge in addition to washes of light on its underside.